Vector35/sigkit/README.md

 ## Description:

 This plugin provides Python tools for generating, manipulating, viewing, loading, and saving signature libraries (.sig) for the Signature System.
-This plugin also provides UI integration for easy access from the Binary Ninja UI to common functions in the `Tools\Signature Library` menu.
+This plugin also provides UI integration for easy access from the Binary Ninja UI to common functions in the `Plugins\Signature Library` menu.

 ![Signature Explorer](https://raw.githubusercontent.com/vector35/sigkit/master/images/explorer.png)